Pollution Incident Response Management Plan

 - When the “evacuation alarm” is sounded, all employees operating equipment must safely shut down the machine/equipment immediately if safe to do so.

 - Additionally, all personnel onsite are to assemble at the closest and most safe assembly point, which is located at the front entrance gate.
 Evacuate to the assembly area.
 DO NOT RUN.
-The Evacuation Coordinator will check all areas to ensure all personnel are accounted for.
+The Evacuation Coordinator, and Area Wardens, will check all areas to ensure all personnel are accounted for.

 - Access to the assembly areas is displayed on the “Evacuation Plan”.